 You may extend your coverage if you prolong your trip at any time, subject to the conditions of your protection.

 Every insurance plan contains restrictions and exclusions.
 For more information, review the terms and conditions of the products that interest you.
 You can also contact SecuriGlobe for more detailed information.

 Coverage options, deductibles and product flexibility are all important considerations when buying travel protection.
 Trip duration, destination activities, health status, age, etc. vary, and some policies suit certain people better than others.
 You have to compare apples and apples to make the right decision.

 SecuriGlobe takes the work, frustration and guesswork out of buying travel protection by comparing 14 leading insurance providers and 30 different policy options side by side and then whittling your choices down to the 3 options that best suit your needs.
 All prices quoted are all-inclusive – there are no additional administration or hidden fees.
 Insurers include Blue Cross, Co-operators, MedGuard, Travel Underwriters, Manulife, Royal and Sun Alliance, MediGlobe – all the big names in travel insurance.
 Since protection types are compared side by side, insurers compete for your business and you get the best price every time.

 SecuriGlobe also knows that insurance can be intimidating, so in addition to our online quote engine, we also have representatives standing by to take your call to answer your questions, make recommendations and even confirm your coverage at 1-866-550-2444.
 Our objective is to get you the right travel protection at the best price.

-Call 1-866-550-2444 now for your FREE Travel Insurance Quote.
+Call 1-866-550-2444 now for your FAST Travel Insurance Quote.
 We compare 14 top insurance carriers, ensuring you get the best Travel Insurance at the best rates!